- Frequently Asked Questions

 - Where is the Cal Sailing Club?

 - The Club is located at the Berkeley, California marina.
-Would you like to see a map?
+View on Google Maps.

 If you need to send mail to the club, the address is:

 - 124 University Ave.

 - Noon until sunset on weekdays, and 9:00am until sunset on weekends.
 Sailing and windsurfing can be restricted during low tide conditions (less than -0.5' MLLW -- see the Tides page), high winds (beginner sailors/windsurfers above 20 knots, advanced above 30 knots), dense fog, thunderstorms, etc.

 - What's an Introductory Sail and when can I go on one?

 - The club offers the public a chance to try sailing for free during our Open Houses.
 Check the home page for dates.

 Kids 5 and over welcome on our boats if accompanied by parent or guardian.
 Bring a change of clothes--it can get wet.
 Sign up at the clubhouse between 1 and 4 pm.